-Highway 101 has grown approximately 20 per cent in the last five years, primarily between Gibsons and Sechelt.
+Highway 101 traffic volumes have grown approximately 20 per cent in the last five years, primarily between Gibsons and Sechelt.
 As communities continue to grow, it is becoming increasingly important to protect the role and function of the highway for inter-regional and local travel, including planning for transit and active transportation, climate change, and environmental protection.
 While there is no foreseeable need for a full, end-to-end bypass route based on demand alone, key locations could benefit from an alternate route to address congestion, reliability, and growing safety challenges.

 For more information, visit the Transportation webpage.

 - 88 people attended a public information session